arjanjohan/movement-lottery/README.md

 ## Contracts

 ### Lottery
 The Lottery contract is the core of our dApp.
-After each sale, there is an x% chance of closing the lottery.
-This makes the WinWin lottery twice as exciting, because you don't know when the winner will be decided.
-When the lottery closes, one player is chosen randomly and he receives 100% of the prize pool.
-During the duration of the lottery, the pool is used to earn yield.
-Upon closing, the lottery owner/organizer receives this yield.
+After each ticket sale, the proceeds are send to a yield earning protocol, where the money earns interest for the organizer.
+When the lottery closes, the money is withdrawn from the yield earning protocol.
+Then,one player is chosen randomly and he receives 100% of the original prize pool.
+Any profits made on the yield earning protocol are for the organizer.

 #### create_lottery
 Creates a new lottery in exchange for a small fee.
 Takes in a u64 value between 100 and 200, which is the RTP (Return To Player) percentage.